Dregu/visio/README.md

 ```
 npm install
 ```
-If you are going to use raspi.sh as is, also
+If you are going to use UDP, also install socat
 ```
-apt install socat pv
+apt install socat
 ```
+Tested on raspbian jessie.
+With node v7.4.0.

 ## Server
 Receives h264 stream from raspivid and serves it to websocket clients.